MartinThoma/MartinThoma.github.io/content/2017-06-15-ml-get-data.md

 title: How to get Data for ML systems
 slug: ml-get-data
 author: Martin Thoma
-status: draft
 date: 2017-06-15 20:00
-category: Cyberculture
+category: Machine Learning
-tags: Rating
+tags: Machine Learning, data
 featured_image: logos/ml.png
 ---
 Machine Learning is only possible with data.
 The more data, the better.
 For